 • September: Police announce the arrests of five former staff and one Dilworth scout volunteer.
 (By early 2023, 11 former staff members and one Dilworth volunteer had been charged in relation to 56 former students.)

-• Police launch Operation Beverly, an investigation into historical sexual offending at Dilworth.
+• In April 2020, the Police launch Operation Beverly, a criminal investigation into historical sexual offending at Dilworth.

 2019